Monday, January 31, 2011

 It only took us five months to think of such a brilliant thing.

-Speaking of the supermarket, when I went on Thursday night I saved $50 with coupons and sales items, spending $70 instead of $120.
+We went shopping on Thursday night and I saved $50 with coupons and sales items, spending $70 instead of $120.
 Many items I've not paid full price for since October.
 And the other nice thing?
 I've been stocking up during winter for probably 25 years, but this is the first January I've ever been stocked up so well.
 And all during this, our season of unemployment.

 Life with God is like that.
 So opposite of what you'd normally think.